Aerospace Rescue and Recovery Service: From Vietnam to Desert Storm

 The AFNORTH/1AF AOC also gained the responsibility for executing aerial search rescue, and associated personnel recovery operations, for civilian and military aircraft overland in the NORAD-USNORTHCOM area of operations.
 This resulted in greater efficiencies and capabilities for military personnel and civilians alike.

 Current Rescue & Guardian Angel Unit Designations

+The current structure and strength of search and rescue in today's U.S. Air Force is focused primarily on combat search and rescue (CSAR) and Personnel Recovery (PR) and is greatly reduced from the force that served from 1946 until the mid-1970s and the Air Force's return from Vietnam.

 The bulk of today's USAF air rescue mission continues to come under the Air Combat Command (ACC).
 Guardian Angel squadrons consisting of pararescuemen, survival specialists, and combat rescue officers execute all five tasks of personnel recovery: report, locate, support, recover and reintegrate.
-Enlisted Pararescuemen and commissioned Combat Rescue Officers (CROs) in Guardian Angel recovery teams deploy into uncertain or hostile environments independently or in conjunction with rotary- and fixed-wing aircraft, watercraft, and overland vehicles in order to locate, authenticate, and recover isolated personnel for return to friendly lines.
+Enlisted Pararescuemen and commissioned Combat Rescue Officers (CROs) in Guardian Angel recovery teams deploy into uncertain or hostile environments independently or in conjunction with helicopters and fixed-wing aircraft, watercraft, and overland vehicles in order to locate, authenticate, and recover isolated personnel for return to friendly lines.

 Regular Air Force

 As of 1 October 2011, operational ACC rescue units are as follows: